andreymsdev/andreymsdev/README.md

 <!-- Bio -->
 ## Back-end & AI Developer in Progress
-Improving my Python & SQL skills · Always open to learning more · Linux user (I have Windows, but the penguin is just too precious 🐧)
+    Improving my Python & SQL skills · Always open to learning more · I enjoy Windows, but the penguin is just too precious 🐧

 ---